bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 function parseXpub() {
   ...

-  // create a KeyRing object from the derived private key const ringLegacy = KeyRing.fromPublic(key.publicKey);
+  // create a KeyRing object from the derived public key const ringLegacy = KeyRing.fromPublic(key.publicKey);

   // set witness to false for legacy address